fx-kirin/csv_zip_rsync/README.rst

 Usage
 -----

-Compress csv files in a directory and compress it to zip file.
+Compress csv files in a directory to zip file.
 And upload to remote ssh server.

 Including checking zip completion and remove csv and zip files after they are uploaded.